dvarrazzo/psycopg-boulder-2020/docs/psycopg.rst

 --------

 * Yeah, maybe questionable name too. 🤔
-* But now we are sort of like it. 🤭
+* But now we sort of like it. 🤭

 ``psycopg2``
 ------------